cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 ## Next Up

+In the [next section](./05-transactions) we'll learn how transactions are generated and handled in the SDK!

+## Next Up

 In the [next section](./05-transactions) you'll learn how transactions are generated and handled in the Cosmos SDK.

 <ExpansionPanel title="Show me some code for my checkers blockchain">